RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

-   It is recommended to backup now the hole OTOBO system.
-If something goes wrong during the migration, not the entire installation process need to repeated, only the backup for a new test migration need to imported.
+   It is recommended to run a backup of the whole OTOBO system at this point.
+If something goes wrong during migration, you will then not have to repeat the entire installation process, but can instead import the backup for a new migration.

    .. seealso::

       We advise you to read the OTOBO :doc:`backup-restore` chapter.

-Install sshpass if you like to migrate OTRS from another server
+Install sshpass if you want to migrate OTRS from another server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The tool *sshpass* is needed so we can copy files via ssh.
 Please log in on the server as user ``root``